tessereact/tessereact/docs/webpack-integration.md

 To integrate your app without ejecting, check [create-react-app integration guide](../create-react-app-integration.md)

-## Actual Integration
+## Integration

-You can have a look on this [commit](https://github.com/tessereact/tessereact/commit/118575ba8a5e95530b2fe5f169fc69131e22addd) or continue reading this document.
+In this guide we will assume that the Tessereact front-end will be running on port 5000 and back-end on port 5001.

 ### 1. Add Tessereact to your project